smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 | 6     | ORDER BY | Specifies which values to order the result set by                                          |
 | 7     | LIMIT    | Constrains the number of rows returned by a SELECT statement                               |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The database engine parses each clause of the query individually and creates an execution plan for each clause.
-These execution plans are then combined to form a final execution plan, which is used to retrieve the desired data from the database.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The SQL Server Database Engine parses the entire query and analyzes its syntax and semantics.
+It then generates a single execution plan for the entire query, rather than individual plans for each clause.
+This execution plan determines the most efficient way to access and process the requested data, based on factors such as indexes, statistics, and available resources.

 ---------------------------------------------------------

-The four table operators described in the previous diagram and their subphases are:
+The `JOIN`, `APPLY`, `PIVOT`, and `UNPIVOT` are logical operations supported in T-SQL that transform or combine rowsets.

 | Operator |                     Subphases                          |
 |----------|--------------------------------------------------------|